1. Support and enforce your employee's reporting and adherence to the leave process.

 8. Provide Sedgwick with all pertinent information if re-certification of an absence is requested or required.

 If your employee's condition changes and additional time off is needed, a re-certification of the leave or disability is required.
 If your employee's Sedgwick case specialist requires additional information relating to absences taken, past or current that relate to the employee's current leave, you'll be responsible for providing information requested.

 9. Verify your employee is able to return from leave on or before the expiration date of their approved leave.

 If your employee has not contacted you about returning to work or the need for additional time off prior to the expiration of their current approved leave, please reach out to your employee five business days prior to their scheduled return date to verify your employee is ready and able to return to work.

 Employees must contact you and Sedgwick to request an extension prior to the expiration of their current leave.
-If you are unable to reach your employee, please contact the PG&E Leave Team and/or your employee's Sedgwick case specialist for possible alternative contact information.
+If you are unable to reach your employee, please contact the PG&E Leave Team, your HR Business Partner or Labor Relation Specialist and/or your employee's Sedgwick case specialist for possible alternative contact information.

 - If your employee was absent for their own medical condition lasting longer than two weeks, they are required to provide Sedgwick with a release to return to work form prior to returning to work.

 - Please note that your employee may be asked to provide a release to return to work form for an absence of less than two weeks if the condition merits.